Scotiabank Data Science Manager Salary in Greater Toronto Area | CA$104K-CA$117K+ | Levels.fyi

 The median Data Science Manager compensation in Greater Toronto Area package at Scotiabank totals CA$117K per year.
-View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company